yourbasic/api/README.md

 ## Basics

 Let's start with the basic stuff.
 The rules never to be broken.
-The rules you can't even argue with, but that we still need to be reminded of, becuase we occasionally forget about them.
+The rules we can't even argue with, but that we still need to be reminded of, becuase we occasionally forget about them.

-### Tell me what it is!
+### 1. Tell me what this thing is!

+#### The README file

 > A software repository should have a `README` file,
-> and this file should say what the project is about.
+> and this file should say what the project *is about*.
 > Preferably in the very first sentence.

 If people don't know what it is, they can't use it, duh.